SynthesisLab/grape/README.md

 There are numerous ways to do this, however we considered a non-optimal but faster one due to the sheer combinatorial explosion of the size of the automata considered.
 The idea is to take ending states of programs of maximal size and make them loop over the maximum size.
 The idea is that a program of size ``n+1`` can be seen as two windows of programs of size ``n`` by moving slightly our window.
-There are multiple such windows, by default the tool chooses the first one which is way faster.
+There are multiple such windows, the tool chooses the most restrictive.
-The flag ``--optimize`` chooses the most constrained window, that is the most restrictive one, at the cost of slower extension.
 The resulting automaton is reduced then minimized.

 #### Step 7